Introduction to ECMO

 Craig Matthews, perfusion program chief, also reminds us of a fundamental and important difference between perfusionists and nurses: “Nursing loves structured process and procedure.
-Perfusionists, in general, trust their judgements.
+Perfusionists, in general, trust their judgments.
 Both can get an hourly gas or activated clotting time, [but] a perfusionist will know what it means and make adjustments.”
 In Matthews’ program, nurses are trained to identify and note a red flag during their monitoring and to call an intensivist to make changes accordingly.

 Because of this kind of fundamental difference in approach (and knowledge), it is important to think of nurses and perfusionists as complimentary members of a team rather than equal providers of the same service.
-It is impossible to solve the ECMO staffing problem by creating more perfusionists or increasing availability of perfusionist certification schools because, as Michael Hancock puts it, “the amount of perfusion schools in the country is limited and that probably will not change due to the lack of profitability of those programs.”
+It is impossible to solve the ECMO staffing problem by creating more perfusionists or increasing the availability of perfusionist certification schools because, as Michael Hancock puts it, “the amount of perfusion schools in the country is limited and that probably will not change due to the lack of profitability of those programs.”

-Instead, we must strive to meet the field-wide calling for cost reduction in ECMO and beyond without putting the highly specialized and irreplaceable perfusion field on the chopping block or sacrificing quality of care.
+Instead, we must strive to meet the field-wide calling for cost reduction in ECMO and beyond without putting the highly specialized and irreplaceable perfusion field on the chopping block or sacrificing the quality of care.
 The only safe way to do this is to invest in quality academic, laboratory, and field education for nurses before easing them into unsupervised monitoring of stable ECMO patients.
 In doing so, it’s important to remember the wide array of specialized technological and medical knowledge brought to the table by perfusionists to keep them on-site, on-staff, and available to assist patients.

 Otherwise, as Matthews states, “perfusionists can push themselves out of this market over the next decade if they’re not careful.”
-That’s why it’s so important to refine quality of care standards when transitioning nurses into the ECMO care team.
+That’s why it’s so important to refine the quality of care standards when transitioning nurses into the ECMO care team.

 Because if quality of care goes down, the profitability of ECMO programs and hospitals as a whole will suffer, and the new responsibility-sharing models will have been for naught.

-*name has been changed at interviewee’s request.
+*Name has been changed at the interviewee’s request.